Calaveras Big Trees: A California State Park

 Jumping into rivers or other bodies of water where the bottom is not visible is not a safe thing to do.

-This park is located in the High Sierra part of North-Central California.
+Calaveras Big Trees State Park is located in the High Sierra part of North-Central California.
 It is one of very few remaining areas where the giant Redwoods still survive.
 The nearest town, should you have forgotten anything, is Arnold, just 4 miles from the park entrance.
-It is not a huge town, but it is in ski country, so they are tourist-oriented, and boast a supermarket, motels, restaurants, banks, and even a micro-brewery restaurant, the Snowshoe Brewery.
+It is not a huge town, but it is in ski country, so they are tourist-oriented, and boast a supermarket, motels, restaurants, banks, and even a microbrewery restaurant, the Snowshoe Brewery.

 The famous "Pioneer Cabin Tree" lost its battle with the ages and fell during a heavy storm on January 8, 2017.